Victor Borge: Early life and career

-Borge played his first major concert in 1926 at the Danish Odd Fellow Palæet (The Odd Fellow's Lodge building) concert hall.
-After a few years as a classical concert pianist, he started his now famous stand-up act with the signature blend of piano music and jokes.
-He married the American Elsie Chilton in 1933; the same year, he debuted with his revue acts.
+Borge played his first major concert in 1926 at the Odd Fellows Mansion concert hall.
+After a few years as a classical concert pianist, he started his now-famous stand-up act with the signature blend of piano music and jokes.
+He married the American Elsie Chilton in 1933, the same year he debuted with his revue acts.
 Borge started touring extensively in Europe, where he began telling anti-Nazi jokes.

 When the German armed forces occupied Denmark on 9 April 1940, during World War II, Borge was playing a concert in neutral Sweden and decided to go to Finland.
 He traveled to America on the United States Army transport American Legion, the last neutral ship to make it out of Petsamo, Finland, and arrived 28 August 1940, with only $20 (about $ today), with $3 going to the customs fee.
 Disguised as a sailor, Borge returned to Denmark once during the occupation to visit his dying mother.

 Move to America

-Even though Borge did not speak a word of English upon arrival, he quickly managed to adapt his jokes to the American audience, learning English by watching movies.
+Even though Borge could not speak English upon arrival, he quickly managed to adapt his jokes to the American audience, learning English by watching movies.
 He took the name of Victor Borge and, in 1941, he started on Rudy Vallee's radio show.
 He was hired soon after by Bing Crosby for his Kraft Music Hall programme.

-Borge quickly rose to fame, winning Best New Radio Performer of the Year in 1942.
+Borge quickly rose to fame, winning Best New Radio Performer of the Year in 1942 and earning favorable reviews for his performances at New York City's Roxy Theater and Capitol Theatre in 1943.
 Soon after the award, he was offered film roles with stars such as Frank Sinatra (in Higher and Higher).
 While hosting The Victor Borge Show on NBC beginning in 1946, he developed many of his trademarks, including repeatedly announcing his intent to play a piece but getting "distracted" by something or other, making comments about the audience, or discussing the usefulness of Chopin's "Minute Waltz" as an egg timer.
-He would also start out with some well-known classical piece like Beethoven's "Moonlight Sonata" and suddenly move into a harmonically similar pop or jazz tune, such as Cole Porter's "Night and Day" or "Happy Birthday to You".
+He would also start out with some well-known classical piece like Beethoven's "Moonlight Sonata" and suddenly move into a pop or jazz tune, such as Cole Porter's "Night and Day" or "Happy Birthday to You".